dunn-cwu/CS471_proj5/readme.md

 A few batch scripts are provided in the [project]\source\ directory.

-To run this project in Windows, simply double click the the win-run-all.bat file which will run both the genetic algorithm and differential evolutionary algorithms tests.
+To run this project in Windows, simply double click the the win-run-all.bat file which will run both the NEH algorithm for all three flow shop problems.
 Results files will be placed in the [project]/source/results directory.

 ---------------------------------
 Input parameter file format
 ---------------------------------

 The input parameter file is a configuration file in the *.ini format.
-It contains two different main sections, 'test' and 'function_range'.
+It contains one section, 'test'.
 The 'test' section contains various settings to control how the experiment is ran and which files are produced.
-The 'function_range' section lets you specify the random number generator bounds for each function's data population.

 --

 Within the 'test' section:

-The 'population' entry sets the number of rows in the population vector matix.

-The 'dimensions' entry sets the number of dimensions for each of the population vectors.
+The 'minTestFile' entry sets the starting number of the input data sets to be computed.
+All input data sets must be in a text file inside the ./source/[inputFilesDir]/directory and have a file name with the following patern: [NUM].txt.

-The 'iterations' entry sets the number of test iterations for the selected search algorithm.
+The 'maxTestFile' entry sets the last number of the input data sets to be computed.
+All files within minTestFile and maxTestFile will be opened and solved with the NEH algorithm.
+All input data sets must be in a text file inside the ./source/[inputFilesDir]/directory and have a file name with the following patern: [NUM].txt.

-The 'num_threads' entry sets the number of worker threads you want to use to run the experiment.
+The 'numThreads' entry sets the number of worker threads you want to use to run the experiment.
 Note that you want to set this value to be equal or close to the number of CPU's/CPU cores available in your system.

-The 'algorithm' entry allows you to select which search algorithm to run.
+The 'algorithm' entry allows you to select which flowshop problem to use.
-0 = Particle swarm, 1 = Firefly algorithm, and 2 = Harmony search.
+0 = Flow shop scheduling, 1 = Flow shop with blocking, and 2 = flow shop with no wait.

-The 'results_file' entry is the file path (without spaces) to the file you wish to export the best fitness results to.
+The 'inputFilesDir' entry is the directory path (without spaces) containing all input data set files.

-The 'worst_fit_file' entry is the file path (without spaces) to the file you wish to export the worst fitness results to.
+The 'resultsFile' entry is the file path (without spaces) where you wish to output the results .csc file to.

-The 'exec_times_file' entry is the file path (without spaces) to the file you wish to export the search algorithm execution times to.
+The 'timesFile' entry is the file path prefix (without spaces) where you wish to output all start time and departure time matrices for the resulting job sequence to.

-The 'func_calls_file' entry is the file path (without spaces) to the file you wish to export objective function call counts to.

---

-The 'particle_swarm' section lets you specify parameters specific to the particle swarm algorithm:

-The 'c1' entry specifies c1 random chance for particle swarm (0-1.0)

-The 'c2' entry specifies c2 random chance for particle swarm (0-1.0)

-The 'k' entry specifies the velocity dampening factor for particle swarm

---

-The 'firefly' section lets you specify parameters specific to the firefly algorithm:

-The 'alpha' entry specifies the alpha parameter for the firefly algorithm

-The 'betamin' entry specifies the betamin parameter for the firefly algorithm

-The 'gamma' entry specifies the gamma parameter for the firefly algorithm

---

-The 'harmony_search' section lets you specify parameters specific to the harmony search algorithm:

-The 'hmcr' entry specifies the Harmony Memory Considering Rate parameter for the harmony search algorithm

-The 'par' entry specifies the Pitch Adjusting Rate parameter for the harmony search algorithm

-The 'bw' entry specifies the Bandwidth parameter for the harmony search algorithm

 ---------------------------------